-Meet Kit Kittredge: a girl growing up in 1934 during the Great Depression.
+Meet Kit Kittredge: a girl growing up in 1934 who faces the Great Depression with grit and determination.
 Though she struggles with the new realities of her family’s life after Dad loses his job, she soon understands that her expectations will have to change with the times.
 Kit discovers that while she can’t always control her future, she can take charge of her own reactions.
 Kit’s stories show how to face challenges with resilience and empathy, and that we can weather any storm together when we open our hearts.

 “The Depression had taught Kit that nothing was certain.
 Everything could change suddenly, and she could find herself standing in line for soup, just like those children.”